wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            Specify the authentication mechanism that MongoDB will use to authenticate the connection.
+            The authentication mechanism that MongoDB will use for authenticating the connection.
         </td>
         <td>
             -